 How does it work?

-With On-demand, you get to take a more active, personalized approach to your U.S. startup job search compared to the other path, where you apply directly to open positions that we list on our jobsite.
+With On-demand, you get to take a more active, personalized approach to your U.S. startup job search compared to the other path, where you apply directly to open positions.
 On-demand allows you to hunt for your dream job at your dream startup, while we offer support and take care of your visa and flights.